juergenweb/FrontendForms/README.md

 **Please note:**

-For security reasons, the text sanitizer will be applied to each input field automatically, so you do not have to add it manually.
-The only exception is input textarea, where a textarea sanitizer will be applied by default instead.
+For security reasons, 1 sanitizer will be applied to each input field automatically, so you do not have to add it manually.
+You can see the list which sanitizer will be added to a input field in the [table at the supported input types](#which-input-types-are-supported).

 ```php
 $field->setSanitizer('text');